ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 *  Copy these files from downloaded zip file to the working folder- TestExternalFiles.py
       RM-Python-config.ini
-*  Download the SQLite extension: unifuzz64.dll   -see below
-*  Move the unifuzz64.dll file to the working folder
-*  Edit the RM-Python-config.ini in the working folder to specify the location of the RM file, the unifuzz64.dll file and the output report file.
+*  Edit the RM-Python-config.ini in the working folder to specify the location of the RM file and the output report file.
    Some script functions may be turned on or off.
 The required edits should be obvious.
 (To edit, Open NotePad and drag the ini file onto the NotePad window.)